10 local marketing ideas for connecting with customers in your city

 Use local marketing ideas to grow your business

-Local marketing isn’t always about connecting with the largest audience — but more about connecting with the right audience.
-And that audience is customers, shoppers and clients that live and work near your business.
+Local marketing isn’t about connecting with the largest audience.
+It’s about connecting with the right audience.